Calculus Placement Test (CPT)

 If you do not obtain the required mark on the Calculus Placement Test and, consequently, do not receive credit for MATH 1000, you can register for MATH 1000 if you had a score of 75 or more in Math 3200 or 3205.
 If you did not obtain at least 75 in 3200 or 3205, you can qualify for MATH 1000 by scoring more than 75 on the MPT in September.

-June results will be emailed to your @mun.ca account 3-4 weeks after the date of the test.
-September and January results will be emailed to your @mun.ca account 1-2 weeks after the test is written.
+June results will be emailed to your @mun.ca account approximately four weeks after the date of the test.
+September and January results will be emailed to your @mun.ca account one-to-two weeks after the test is written.